 A Day In The Life of A Recruit Firefighter

 If you’ve ever dreamt of being a firefighter, you’ve come to the right place.
-Riverside Fire & Rescue is actively recruiting new volunteers!
+Riverside Fire & Rescue is actively recruits new volunteers several times a year!
 Firefighters maneuver through the city at high speeds and climb ladders to dizzying heights.
 These highly trained specialists risk their lives every day fighting fires, responding to medical calls, and serving the community.
 It’s easy to see why so many people aspire to become firefighters: serving as one is heroic and adventurous.
 But becoming a firefighter takes more than courage and guts of steel.

 Firefighting is a highly competitive field.
 Thousands upon thousands of applicants apply every year across the country, but most are rejected.
 Many departments do not hire every year, and typically give staff positions to a very limited number of applicants at a time.
 While some fire departments only require applicants to hold a high school diploma, many look for college-accredited candidates.
 Firefighting is so competitive, in fact, that many applicants obtain EMT or paramedic certifications before applying, in order to make them more desirable to hiring departments.
 Today, more applicants than ever before possess four-year degrees in Fire Science or related fields, rendering the field even more competitive.
 If you’re interested in this career path, you don’t have to do it alone.
 You can start by volunteering at a fire department to obtain these certifications, gather experience in the field, and give yourself a foot up on the competition.

 Each department has their own application standards.
 When applying, be sure you are turning in a completed application.
 This is your first test to becoming a firefighter.
 Fire Departments expect attention to detail and devotion in everything that you do.
 An incomplete application will likely be thrown away and you won’t even get a chance to test for the position.
-If your application is accepted then you take 3 tests: a written aptitude test, a physical agility test and an oral board examination.
+If your application is accepted, then you take a written test and an oral board examination.
 While we could spend the rest of this article on the interview alone, we will simply leave it at this: BE PREPARED!
 Do not think you will walk into an oral board and “wing it”.
 Volunteering is a great way to understand what the job entails as well as the difference between a good candidate and a great candidate.

-As a volunteer firefighter, you must pass all of the acceptance criteria and then spend about 400 hours in training over the course of 12 to 14 weeks.
+As a volunteer firefighter, you must pass all of the acceptance criteria and then spend about 400 hours in training over the course of 16 to 20 weeks.
 That’s usually 20 or more hours per week, a serious time commitment.
 Each department has a different schedule.
-Our volunteer academy usually runs every Monday/Wednesday evening and every other weekend all day.
-This is on top of the four monthly shifts that you will be required to spend at the station on duty under the supervision of a senior firefighter as well as additional training.
+Our volunteer academy usually runs every Monday/Wednesday evening and every Saturday, all day.
+This is on top of the four monthly shifts that you will be required to spend at the station on duty under the supervision of a senior firefighter and weekly department training.

 Fire Academy will test you.
 You will learn very quickly that expectations of you are incredibly high, and instructors will not accept anything except your very best, everyday!
 Physically and mentally, you will push your limits.
 Fire Academy teaches you all the basic aspects of firefighting in classroom and drill ground settings, all while staying calm and being able to perform in even the most chaotic of situations.